Forest Swords: Compassion

 The second Forest Swords album, Compassion, was released through Ninja Tune on 5 May 2017, with a video and streaming single release of lead track "Arms Out" and a set of worldwide festival and headline tour dates.
 The track "The Highest Flood" had previously been released as a standalone digital single.

 Resident Advisor gave the album a 4.5/5 review, calling it "both sincere and sublime".
 Fake DIY called it "heart-stopping and thoroughly arresting" in a 4/5 review.
 DJ Mag gave it 4/5 and called it "a stunning vision, hypnotic".
 In an 8.5/10 review, The 405 called it "a brilliant album — well worth the four year wait".
 Q Magazine gave it a strong 4/5 review and said it "unfolds like a journey through a bustling soundscape of found sounds, instrumental loops and post-dubstep production".
 The Loud & Quiet review stated the album is "arresting in its austerity" in an 8/10 review.
 Pitchfork rated the album at 7.8; "more ambitious and varied while retaining the uncanniness he's known for".
 PopMatters gave it a score of 8, saying, "A dazzling, evocative album that acts as the perfect soundtrack to the precarious times we live in".
 AV Club called it "passionately realized" in an A− review.
 Clash gave it an 8 out of 10 review, describing it as "wordless protest music that impresses with its sheer thematic ambition".
 Exclaim! awarded it 8/10, saying, "the goosebumps will cover most of your body".
 Sputnikmusic gave the album a 4.5 out of 5 'superb' rating, describing it as "nothing short of breathtaking".
 Gigsoup praised Compassions "beautiful strings and rolling percussion" in an 86% review.
 In an 8 out of 10 review, Soundblab claimed Barnes has "developed a whole new language/style that other electronic musicians should be eager to take note of".
 The Age rated Compassion 4.5 out of 5, calling it "triumphant".
 It was Album of the Week on BBC 6Music and Bleep.

-A new single, featuring two tracks from the Compassion recording sessions—"Congregate" and "Free"—was released later that year, with all proceeds going to relief work in Mexico and Puerto Rico.
+A single, featuring two tracks from the Compassion recording sessions—"Congregate" and "Free"—was released later that year, with all proceeds going to relief work in Mexico and Puerto Rico.

+Bolted

+On 11 July 2023, Barnes released a new single, "Butterfly Effect", through the Ninja Tune label.
+It was his first new material in five years and featured a previously unheard vocal sample from musician Neneh Cherry.
+His third album, Bolted, was announced in September 2023 and released on 20 October.
+The announcement was accompanied by two new tracks, "The Low" and "Caged".

+The album has received positive reviews, including a 9/10 rating from The Line of Best Fit, 82% from Beats Per Minute, a review calling it "absolutely phenomenal" by The Quietus, 4/5 from AllMusic, and 8/10 from Clash magazine.